 We encourage you to visit your local library and check them out.
 Some of them are certainly keepers we have enjoyed paging through them again and again.

-If you find that you want to buy them as well, we would appreciate you using one of the links provided on this page to the Amazon.com. and Amazon.co.uk.
-We receive a small commission from all items sold through any of our links which help us maintain this site, and we also donate part of the proceeds to Save The Children.
+If you find that you want to buy them as well, we would appreciate you using one of the links provided on this page to Amazon.com.
+We receive a small commission from all items sold through any of our links which help us maintain this site, and also helps us sponsor children in need through Save The Children as well as bringing clean and safe water to many who still don't have access to it through charity: water.
+Thank you for your support!

 Our selection of China Books for Children